markster70/M9-WP-Boilerplate/README.md

 - Classic Editor
 - Updraft Plus ( for cloning  / WP instance copying)

-You will need to add a licence key for ACF Pro if you wish to have pro features within the plugin after install
+You will need to add a licence key for ACF Pro if you wish to have pro features within the plugin after install.

 Flexible content blocks are generally what we use for projects.
-We have left this repo as unopinionated as possible for pre defined fields.
-There are just a couple of global fields that we use as clones for component options as we build out
+We have left this repo as unopinionated as possible for pre-defined fields.
+There are just a couple of global fields that we use as clones for component options as we build out.

-There are some sensible defaults in functions.php including nav menus, custom thumbnails and custom logo
+There are some sensible defaults in functions.php including nav menus, custom thumbnails and custom logo.

-We also remove a lot of the extra css WP adds for blocks / emojis etc
+We also remove a lot of the extra css WP adds for blocks / emojis etc.

 SVG upload to media library is supported via a custom function.